-The Academic Editing Circle is a group of professional editors who have organized to make editing services easily available to Black and Indigenous people building academic careers—as students, scholars, researchers, teachers, mentors, administrators, and more.
+The Academic Editing Circle is a group of professional editors who have organized to make editing services easily available to Black and/or Indigenous people building academic careers—as students, scholars, researchers, teachers, mentors, administrators, and more.

 For Black and Indigenous scholars and researchers: